EE/karma-ng-json2js-preprocessor/README.md

 ## How does it work ?

-This preprocessor converts JSON files into Angular values and puts them in separate Angular modules; each named the same as the source JSON file and generates Angular modules.
+This preprocessor converts JSON files into Angular constants and puts them in separate Angular modules; each named the same as the source JSON file and generates Angular modules.

 For instance this `test/fixture/data.json`  ...
 ```json